danchoi/traderjoes-ipad/README.md

 Recipes on your iPad.
 It lets you navigate the content easily  using the iPad's native scrolling table views.

 This project is still under development.
 More features are planned.
-If you're interested in helping, climb aboard.

 Planned features: